-Remember last year when there was nothing to bet on?
+Remember a couple of years ago, 2020, when there was nothing to bet on?
 Okay, almost nothing.
 While the majority of major sports were cancelled, we were still able to hop online and place wagers on Russian table tennis, the weather, and Australian football.

 Maybe you actually got into Aussie rules a bit last year, and now want to dive into it more intensely.
 Or perhaps you didn’t bet on Aussie rules then, but finally got curious about this bizarre football game played Down Under.